LiChiLin/LiChiLin/README.md

 Hi there! 👋 This is Jaden</h1>

-I’m a passionate and dedicated full-stack developer and financial technology enthusiast from Taiwan, currently pursuing a Master of Science in Mathematical Finance and Financial Technology at Boston University.
+I’m a passionate and dedicated Quant and full-stack developer from Taiwan, currently pursuing a Master of Science in Mathematical Finance at Boston University.
 With a strong foundation in Computer Science and Quantitative Finance from National Tsing Hua University, I excel in integrating advanced quantitative methods and machine learning models to solve complex financial problems.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lichilin&label=Profile%20views&color=0e75b6&style=flat" alt="lichilin" /> </p>